 The definition of done in Agile is a set of conditions that the team must meet before a marketing campaign, program, user story or, on a more granular level, task can be considered complete.

 Establishing a definition of done and achieving mutual understanding of it across the whole team is crucial for ensuring that we're consistently delivering high-value, impactful marketing work.

-Apply it consistently, and use it as an official gate that separates work items from being "in progress" to being considered "done."
+A consistently applied definition of done becomes a kind of gate that separates work items from being "in progress" to being considered "done."

-While definitions of done vary, here's an example checklist for content-centric marketing work:
+That said, here's an example checklist for content-centric marketing work:

 - All deliverables follow brand guidelines

 - All deliverables were peer-reviewed

 When creating a definition of done, try to add universal items that are applicable to any type of marketing deliverable.

 Once we have a general definition of done in place, we can start thinking about acceptance criteria.
 These drill down into aspects of the definition of done that are more specific to individual work items.